MicrosoftDocs/SupportArticles-docs/support/windows-server/windows-security/scenario-client-device-having-a-newer-password-value-than-active-directory.md

 ---
 title: Client device has a newer password value than Active Directory
-description: Introduces the resolution for the scenario in which the client device has a newer password value than Active Directory. ms.date: 10/22/2024
+description: Introduces a resolution for the scenario in which the client device has a newer password value than Active Directory. ms.date: 10/24/2024
 manager: dcscontentpm
 audience: itpro
 ms.topic: troubleshooting